Gerda von Zobeltitz: Life

+Gerda also wore women's clothing for the Imperial Army's examination in 1913.
+They also certified that she had no tendency towards criminally prosecuted homosexuality.

 In June 1914, von Zobeltitz was arrested again at short notice because she was wearing extraordinarily conspicuous clothing and had attracted large crowds on several occasions.
 She worked as a dressmaker and wore her own designs in extravagant fashion according to the latest fashion.
 In August 1916 two newspapers again reported on Gerda von Zobeltitz, saying she had married an actress; the two appeared in a photo in their wedding dresses.
 In fact, on August 29, 1916, von Zobeltitz married 37 year-old privatier Charlotte Valeska Theophila Paulig, who was born in Berlin-Schoeneberg.

 In October 1916, her distant relative Hanns von Zobeltitz applied to have Gerda's permission to wear women's clothing revoked.
 He accused her of being a public nuisance and referred to the public uproar of the marriage and an incident in an unspecified bar near Nollendorfplatz.
 In particular, the requirements for issuing the ID card with the wedding were no longer applicable.
 Hanns von Zobeltitz was an off-duty captain who belonged to the influential line of the family, and his writing made an impression.
 After some internal letters from the authorities, an order was issued in mid-December 1916, according to which the head of office in Weissensee should issue a decree against the transvestite pass.
 Whether or how this was actually implemented is uncertain; in the 1930s and the 1940s, official confirmations of permission to wear women's clothing are documented.

-Von Zobeltitz's divorced her wife after just a few months, on May 29, 1917, by the Royal District Court III in Berlin.
-Several other short-term marriages followed until 1921, never lasting longer than eleven months.
+Von Zobeltitz's divorced Paulig after just a few months, on May 29, 1917, by the Royal District Court III in Berlin.
+Two other short-term marriages followed, to Helene Elisabeth Emma Abel on February 14, 1919, and to Ida Marie Mörbitz, on December 30, 1919, neither lasting longer than 11 months.

 In the 1920s, Gerda von Zobeltitz was a visible part of the Berlin subculture.
 She appears in December 1920 in an advertisement for the Pan-Diele pub, in which a performance by “Baroness Gerd von Zobeltitz – the Berlin phenomenon” is announced for the tea dance.
 At a costume ball, "The Festival of Fantasy", in the City Hotel, she performed Das lila Lied, the first German anthem of the homosexual movement.